 Food plays a huge role in Filipino culture.
 It is not only about the food itself but also the memories that come with a meal, and the time spent with friends and family while eating.
 Food is not about eating on the go or having a quick snack, but more about taking the time to sit and enjoy something to eat with company.

 There is no denying that the Filipino food culture is full of a huge range of delicious and interesting dishes.
 Unfortunately, it is not always deemed the healthiest of cuisines, with many Filipinos suffering from chronic diseases related to diet.
 This is due to a number of elements present in Filipino food, including – but not limited to – the amount of sugar and salt, the use of pork and fatty meat, as well as animal organs, not to mention the presence of white rice in pretty much every dish.
 That said, the tropical fruits you can find in the Philippines tend to be very rich in vitamins.

 What is a typical breakfast in the Philippines?

-There are many variations of this including the type of rice which could be cooked in garlic or even more egg.
+A typical breakfast in the Philippines is less a specific dish, and more about the combination of ingredients.
+This will include fried rice, eggs, and a salt-cured meat like beef pork or even fish.
+There are many variations of this, including the type of rice which could be cooked in garlic or even more egg.
 This dish is believed to have the balance of all the nutrients needed for long-lasting energy to take on the day ahead.
 It is often served with bread and a black coffee.